 Composition and reuse

-Both AWS CloudFormation and GCP Deployment Manager encourage you to compose your own stacks or deployments and to reuse stacks or deployments.
+Both AWS CloudFormation and Cloud Deployment Manager encourage you to compose your own stacks or deployments and to reuse stacks or deployments.

 AWS CloudFormation relies on the concept of nested stacks.
 With nested stacks,

 you can create a template for the resources that you want to reuse.
 You store

 the template that you want to call from the master template in an S3 bucket and

 AWS::CloudFormation::Stack type.
 You pass the S3 URL of the template as

 You can use parameters to easily customise a template each time you use it to create a stack.
 You can use intrinsic functions together with parameters to create conditional resources.